 Factor: The duration to suspend can vary from the first time suspension to the subsequent time.
 The factor value decides the suspense duration variance between subsequent suspensions.

 |Endpoint Timeout state|

-Configurations of retry, error codes and delays in terms of Endpoint timeout can be configured with Endpoint Timeout State in Advanced Endpoint Configuration.
+Configurations of retry, error codes and delays in terms of endpoint timeout can be configured with the endpoint timeout state in the Advanced Endpoint Configuration.

-Duration and the Response Actions after a Connection Timeout can be configured here in Advanced Endpoint Configuration.
+Duration and the Response Actions after a connection timeout can be configured here in the Advanced Endpoint Configuration.

-Note that the global timeout value should be greater than the connection timeout value given for your API
+Note that the socket timeout value should be greater than both the synapse global timeout and any endpoint timeouts given for your API.

 For more information about endpoints and how to add, edit or delete them, see the WSO2 ESB documentation.